RAK4600 Breakout Board Quick Start Guide

 is for illustration purposes only.

-- Next step is to set up Frequency plan, compatible Regional Parameter version, and LoRaWAN class supported.
-In an ABP device, you also need to generate Device Address and NwkSKey (Network Session Keys).
-Then you can click Application layers settings.
+- Configure the Frequency plan, compatible Regional Parameter version, and supported LoRaWAN class.
+For an ABP device, generate the Device Address and NwkSKey (Network Session Key).
+Then, click Application layer settings to proceed.

-- You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 38.
+- You should now be able to see the device on The Things Stack console, as shown in Figure 38.

 RAK4600 ABP Configuration for The Things Stack